Best of 2012 Web Stories: News

 In a new college ranking system called The Alumni Factor, Centre was listed as the second-happiest in the South and #11 in the nation among liberal arts colleges in 2012.
 Centre was also ranked #2 among liberal arts colleges and #3 among all colleges and universities for alumni giving—a key indicator of alumni satisfaction.

-3. Centre establishes partnership with Vanderbilt and introduces Cargill Education Fellows Program
+3. Centre establishes partnership with Vanderbilt and introduces Centre Education Fellows Program

 Centre partnered with Peabody College of Vanderbilt University to create a program that will allow Centre graduates to obtain a Master’s of Education.
 Some courses offered at Centre can count as credits toward the education license.
 “This partnership will encourage effective preparation of future teachers,” said Associate Dean Beth Glazier-McDonald.